-The boot process is parallelized in the order in which specific target units are executed. system/default.target file to determine the target that the Linux system should boot into.
-This file is a link to graphical.target which boots the graphical login manager. system activates all target units that are dependencies of default.target as well as recursively all dependencies of these dependencies.
+The boot process is parallelized in the order in which specific target units are executed. systemd uses the /etc/systemd/system/default.target file to determine the target that the Linux system should boot into.
+This file is a link to graphical.target which boots the graphical login manager. systemd activates all target units that are dependencies of default.target as well as recursively all dependencies of these dependencies.
 Once all the services are started, your system is ready to use and the login manager displays.
 You can now log in and start using the system.